 The Uniform Patrol Division is committed to the philosophy of community policing as the fundamental manner in which police services are delivered and used as an operational strategy that promotes a dynamic partnership between the citizens and the police.
 The premise is for both the community and their police to work together to identify, prioritize, and solve contemporary problems such as crime, the fear of crime, social and physical disorder, and general neighborhood decay, with the goal of improving the overall quality of life in the Lakeland community.

-The two day shift squads work 0630-1830 hours and are allotted seventeen officers, whidh includes two K-9 officers and five PSA’s.
-The day shift squads are supervised by one lieutenant and three sergeants who are geographically assigned as are the officers on the squad.
+The two day shift squads work 0630-1830 hours and are allotted sixteen officers, which includes two K-9 officers and five PSA’s.
+The day shift squads are supervised by one lieutenant and four sergeants who are geographically assigned as are the officers on the squad.

-The night shift squads work 1830-0630 hours and have eighteen officers, which includes two K-9 officers, who are geographically assigned in the city.
-Each night shift is supervised by one lieutenant and three sergeants who are geographically assigned, as are the officers on the squad.
+The night shift squads work 1830-0630 hours and have twenty-one officers, which includes two K-9 officers and five PSA's, who are geographically assigned in the city.
+Each night shift is supervised by one lieutenant and four sergeants who are geographically assigned, as are the officers on the squad.

 Our members continue to be our greatest asset and we will continue to strive and provide so that all can do their jobs and enjoy their work.